sschmid/Entitas/README.md

 ## Processing entities with Systems

 Implement `ISystem` to process your entities.
 I recommend you create systems for each single task or behaviour in your application and execute them in a defined order.
 This helps to keep your app deterministic.
 Entitas also provides a special system called `ReactiveEntitySystem`, which is using an Entity Repository Observer under the hood.
 It holds changed entities of interest at your fingertips.
+Be sure to check out the [example project](https://github.com/sschmid/Entitas-CSharp-Example.git).

 ## Code Generator